-The purpose of this presentation is to provide a review of the draft Maryland State Plan for the American Rescue Plan Elementary and Secondary School Emergency Relief Fund (ARP ESSER Plan) and the timeline for the submission of the plan to the United States Department of Education (USED).
+The purpose of this presentation is to provide the State Board with the Maryland State Plan for the American Rescue Plan Elementary and Secondary School Emergency Relief (ARP ESSER) Fund and the results of the feedback received on the draft Plan to seek approval to submit to the U.S. Department of Education (USED).